open-mmlab/mmagic/docs/en/index.rst

 * Diffusion Models
 * And many other generative models are coming soon!

 MMagic supports various applications, including:

+- Text-to-Image
+- Image-to-image translation
+- 3D-aware generation
-* Image super-resolution
+- Image super-resolution
-* Video super-resolution
+- Video super-resolution
-* Video frame interpolation
+- Video frame interpolation
-* Image inpainting
+- Image inpainting
-* Image matting
+- Image matting
-* Image-to-image translation
+- Image restoration
+- Image colorization
+- Image generation
-* And many other applications are coming soon!
+- And many other applications are coming soon!

 MMagic is based on `PyTorch <https://pytorch.org>`_ and is a part of the `OpenMMLab project <https://openmmlab.com/>`_.
 Codes are available on `GitHub <https://github.com/open-mmlab/mmagic>`_.